jsubercaze/middleware2016/README.md

 ## How to send the project

-* EMSE & Master: a zip of your source code per email.
+* EMSE & Master: a zip of your source code per email to Subercaze & Gillani.
 Include the name of the team members in the list (also in cc of the mail)
 * Télécom: there is a "devoir" on Mootse, use this interface only.
 No email accepted.

 # Exam & Grades